Zechariah 6:1 -8

 The Four Chariots

 After presenting themselves before the LORD, the chariots and horses are sent to the “four winds of heaven”.
 We are told the horses are sent to carry out the LORD’s purposes.
-They appear to be either active agents of peace and/or somehow oversee in the exile and the gathering of the Jews.
+They appear to be either active agents of peace or somehow involved in the exile and the gathering of the Jews.
 These four winds of heaven always have to do with exiling and gathering [Jer 49:36 Eze 37:9; Dan 7:2, 8:8; Matt.
 24:31; Rev 7:1ff]

 The red horse of Zechariah’s first vision [Zech 1: 8] has a man identified as the angel of the LORD as its rider.
 Here, the red horse does not appear to be sent out; but by default seems to patrol Judah.